-- 1. During specification check, all teams will check in to the competition area and submit their robots for inspection and impounding.
+- 1. Teams will submit their design poster a minimum of two (2) weeks before competition for judging.
+MESA will notify schools when a deadline is set. - 2.
+Teams must arrive during the designated specification check time.
+Teams not arriving during spec check will receive a performance score of zero.
+See event agenda for exact times. - 3.
+During specification check, all teams will check in to the competition area and submit their robots for inspection and impounding.
 Teams not arriving during spec check will be receive a score of zero.
-See event agenda for exact times. - 2.
-Students must remain with their robots during spec check to answer any questions from the judges about their robot. - 3.
+See event agenda for exact times. - 4.
+Students must remain with their robots during spec check to answer any questions from the judges about their robot. - 5.
 At spec check, each robot will receive a specification check to determine whether it conforms to dimensions, materials, and construction rules.
+Teams will be asked to demonstrate the mobility of robots.
 Any robot that fails spec check will be given a performance score of zero.

-- 4. Judges may disqualify any entry if, in their opinion, the robot might create a safety hazard for spectators, team members, or property (i.e. sharp edges). - 5.
+- 6. After clearing specification check, all physical models will be impounded until the time for testing. - 7.
+Judges may disqualify any entry if, in their opinion, the robot might create a safety hazard for spectators, team members, or property (i.e. sharp edges). - 8.
 Robots must be in testing condition prior to device inspection.
 If devices are disqualified during inspection check, design changes will not be allowed.
-Only devices passing inspection will be allowed to participate in the performance tasks. - 6.
+Only devices passing inspection will be allowed to participate in the performance tasks. - 9.
 Repairs are allowed, replacement parts and materials only, and all repairs must be done in the impound area under supervision of a judge.
 The addition or exchange of parts that, in the opinion of the judge, would alter the design or function of the robot is NOT allowed.
 No tools or supplies will be available at the event.
-Teams should bring any tools and repair materials with them. - 7.
+Teams should bring any tools and repair materials with them. - 10.
 All repair materials to be used during the competition must be impounded with the robot.
 Tools may be kept by the team and need not be impounded.
-MESA will not provide tools. - 8.
+MESA will not provide tools. - 11.
 After clearing specification check, all robots will be impounded until testing.